robot-descriptions/robot_descriptions.py/README.md

 | UR5                   | Universal Robots   | `ur5_description`             |

 New robot descriptions are welcome!
 Check out the [guidelines](CONTRIBUTING.md) then open a PR.

+## Thanks

+Thanks to the maintainers of all the git repositories that made these robot descriptions available.